 - Tap on Storage & Backup

-- You should see a list of apps displayed with the space each uses up
+- Now tap on Manage Storage.
+You should see a list of apps displayed with the space each uses up.

-- Here’s where the butcher’s knife comes out: you will have to remove Documents and Data from apps that you feel are taking up a lot of space on iCloud sync.
+Here’s where the butcher’s knife comes out: you will have to remove Documents and Data from apps that you feel are taking up a lot of space on iCloud sync.
+To do this:

 2. Clearing Space from Backup